hazemmuuhammed/SmartHeatingControl/README.md

 ---

 ## Next Steps
-1. Publish your Alexa skill in the Alexa Skills Store.
+1. Publish the Alexa skill in the Alexa Skills Store.
-2. Publish your Google Action on the Google Assistant platform.
+2. Publish the Google Action on the Google Assistant platform.

 ---